downlinko/downlinko.github.io/_posts/development/jdk/2018-08-12-download-install-jdk-7-windows.md

 In this guide, we will download the 64-bit installer: `jdk-7u80-windows-x64.exe`.

 <img src="{{ site.url }}/assets/images/posts/development/jdk/jdk-7-download-java-se-windows-binary.png" alt="jdk 7 download java se windows binary">

+> To download archived JDK versions you need an Oracle account.
+Create a new account or sign in with an existing one.

 Wait for the download to complete.